saltosaurus-zz/PUMA/README.md

-# PUMA
+# PÜMA

 ##Probably Über Movie Advice

 ### REQUIREMENTS

 #### MySQLdb
-These scripts require MySQLdb to be installed on the machine you're attempting to execute them on.
+The scripts require MySQLdb to be installed on the machine you're attempting to execute them on.
 They also require some mucking about with paths, however I have included code to do this for you.

+#### IMDB Data
+The scripts assume you have access to a local copy of the IMDB databases.
+This can be pulled using a variety of methods.
+We used IMDBpy.
+Secondly we modified the resultant database heavily as described in the wiki.

 ### STRUCTURE